Drental/foundryvtt-pf2e-f-is-for-flatfooted/README.md

 # FoundryVTT Module

-Toggle flat-footed by hovering over creatures and hitting F
+Make things flatfooted by hovering and pressing the F key.

 ## Changelog